duyguse/Traffic-Sign-Detection-YOLOv4/README.md

 # Traffic-Sign-Detection-YOLOv4

 In this project, deep neural network model will be trained to detect traffic signs.
-Model will predict the bounding box of the found object and will recognize the what is the object is
+Model will predict the bounding box of the found object and will recognize the what is the object is.

+## How to Run

 1) Download GTSDB FullIJCNN2013.zip